kimfucious/sakura/_posts/2018-05-17-picture-post.md

 This task runs through all image files in the `assets/images` folder, creates smaller versions of them, and puts the copies into the `assets/images/thumbs` folder.

-> Note: I've set the width and height a little big on these, because the cards can display at larger sizes when on their own row on bit screens.
+> Note: I've set the width and height a little big on these, because the cards can display at larger sizes when on their own row on big screens.
 You can change these values.
 Your mileage may vary.

 The Liquid logic in `_includes/picture_logic.html` looks like this: